smartdev328/react-native-flare/README.md

   - `bits/` - Miscellaneous code snippets.
   - `constants/`
     - `Config.js` - Environment variables.
-    - `CrewActionConstants.js` - A mapping from Timeline action names to their numerical codes as used in the Timeline API.
+    - `CrewActionConstants.js` - A mapping from Timeline action names to their numeric codes as used in the Timeline API.
     - `EventTimelineSettings.js` - A mapping from Timeline constants to string IDs specifying the different modes of the Timeline.
     - `EventTypes.js`
     - `ManufacturingStages.js`